Skip to content

 Is my data private?

 Yes.
 Conversations are encrypted, never shared with third parties, and never used to train AI models.
 You can delete your account, and everything in it, at any time.
-(See our Privacy Policy for the full version.)
+Read what’s collected, where it lives, and what Anthropic does and doesn’t see →

 How much does it cost?

 Often, yes.
-Many people come to Snapout for the moments between therapy sessions.
+Many people come to snapout for the moments between therapy sessions.
 Wednesday at 11 p.m. when something heavy lands and your next session isn’t until Friday.
-We’re not trying to replace your therapist.
-We’re trying to be useful between Tuesdays.
+I’m not trying to replace your therapist.
+I’m trying to be useful between Tuesdays.

 Also yes.
-Therapy isn’t accessible to everyone, and Snapout can be useful on its own.
+Therapy isn’t accessible to everyone, and snapout can be useful on its own.
 But if your spirals are deep, frequent, or harming your daily life, please consider real care.
-Snapout will gently point you in that direction if patterns suggest it.
+Somer will gently point you in that direction if patterns suggest it.

 Begin